mavryk-network/bake.mavryk.org_content/en/tezgov/tutorials/how-to-set-deposits-limit.md

 ![<Set deposits limit button>](/tezgov/tutorial/tezgovSetDepositsLimit.png)

-Fill in the amount, in tez, you want to set as your deposits limit and submit
+Fill in the amount, in mav, you want to set as your deposits limit and submit

 ![<Set deposits limit button>](/tezgov/tutorial/tezgovSetDepositsLimit2.png)